If you have diabetes, it’s important to have the best foods at your disposal.

 These foods include white flour-based, refined, fatty, and processed foods, it’s very important to actually enjoy what you eat – or else eating poorly will only become even more tempting.

-Numerous nutrition and diabetes experts have singled out the below power foods because they’re not only packed with four of the most essential nutrients (fiber, omega-3s, calcium, and vitamin D), they’re also delicious and versatile.
+Numerous nutrition and diabetes experts have singled out the below power food.
+They’re not only packed with four of the most essential nutrients (fiber, omega-3s, calcium, and vitamin D), they’re also delicious and versatile.